defano/wyldcard/README.md

 Parts do not need to implement a handler for every message they might receive.
 Messages for which no handler exists are simply ignored.

-#### Multithreading in WyldCard

-Script execution in HyperCard was effectively single-threaded, but in WyldCard up to eight scripts can execute concurrently.
-This threading behavior is implicitly managed by WyldCard as there are no language constructs in HyperTalk to manage threads of execution.

-Each time WyldCard sends a message to a part (e.g., `mouseUp`) it attempts to execute that message's handler on one of the eight available threads.
-If all threads are currently busy executing other scripts, then execution of the handler will be enqueued for processing when one of the other scripts completes.
-Any messages generated in the execution of the handler will execute synchronously on the same thread as the calling handler.
-In other words, only messages produced by WyldCard are multi-threaded; once a script starts executing, all messages and functions it sends/invokes are single-threaded.

 ### Message passing order

 Messages automatically traverse a hierarchy of objects: If a part receives a message and does not have a handler to handle it (or, if its handler invokes the `pass` command), then the message is forwarded to the next part in the sequence.